Frequently Asked Questions

 How long is my daughter expected to stay at Life Quest?

 We recommend at least 10 months, or one full school year.
-This will also be determined by her pace in completing the full Self-Improvement Course along with making consistent academic progress.
-If a student is not making acceptable progress in school, or the Self-Improvement Course her stay may be longer than the typical stay of 10 months.
+This will also be determined by her pace in completing the required Life Quest Practicum Course along with making consistent academic progress.
+If a student is not making acceptable progress in school, or in the required Practicum course, her stay may be longer than the typical stay of 10 months.

 Who is my main point of contact after my daughter arrives at Life Quest?